High Dimensional Statistical Analysis and its Application to ALMA Map of NGC 253: Introduction

 \section{Introduction}

 In the past decade, the term ``Big Data'' has been widely recognized and observed almost all the field of scientific researches, of course also in astronomy.
 Current astronomical instruments provide us with overwhelmingly large data, providing quantitative information of their physical condition.
-The most typical big data in astronomy is the product from large surveys, such as the Sloan Digital Sky Survey (SDSS)\footnote{\tt https://www.sdss.org/surveys/.}, the Dark Energy Spectroscopic Instrument (DESI) Survey\footnote{\tt https://www.desi.lbl.gov/.}, Gaia\footnote{\tt https://www.cosmos.esa.int/web/gaia.}, the Panoramic Survey Telescope And Rapid Response System (Pan-STARRS) Surveys\footnote{\tt https://panstarrs.ifa.hawaii.edu/pswww/.}, among many others.
+The most typical big data in astronomy is the product from large surveys, such as the Sloan Digital Sky Survey (SDSS)\footnote{\tt https://www.sdss.org/surveys/.}, the Dark Energy Spectroscopic Instrument (DESI) Survey\footnote{\tt https://www.desi.lbl.gov/.}, Gaia\footnote{\tt https://www.cosmos.esa.int/web/gaia.}, the Panoramic Survey Telescope And Rapid Response System (Pan-STARRS) Surveys\footnote{\tt https://outerspace.stsci.edu/display/PANSTARRS/.}, among many others.

 We should note, however, that there is another type of big data in astronomy.
 Detailed observations are often very time-consuming, and it is not easy to map objects to obtain many independently sampled measurements.
-Such a situation is frequently found in the integral field spectroscopy (e.g., UVES at the Very Large Telescope (VLT)\footnote{\tt https://www.eso.org/sci/facilities/paranal/instruments/uves.html.}, SAURON on the William Herschel Telescope\footnote{\tt https://www.ing.iac.es/PR/wht$\_$info/whtsauron.html.}, SDSS MaNGA data\footnote{\tt https://www.sdss.org/surveys/manga/.}, among others.
+Such a situation is frequently found in the integral field spectroscopy (e.g., UVES at the Very Large Telescope (VLT)\footnote{\tt https://www.eso.org/sci/facilities/paranal/instruments/uves.html.}, SAURON on the William Herschel Telescope\footnote{\tt https://www.ing.iac.es/PR/SH/SH2007/sauron.html.}, SDSS MaNGA data\footnote{\tt https://www.sdss.org/surveys/manga/.}, among others.
 Another typical example of this kind is spectroscopic mapping surveys by radio interferometers (e.g., Atacama Large Millimeter/Submillimeter Array) or by satellite instruments at X-ray, ultraviolet or mid/far-infrared wavelengths.
 In such a case, if we denote the dimension in the wavelength (or frequency) with $d$ and the number of samples with $n$, we often find that $n \ll d$.

 Classical statistical analysis implicitly assumed a sample size $n$ is much larger than data dimension $d$ ($n \gg d$).
 As we mentioned, this is not true for many cases in scientific researches.
 Traditionally in astrophysics, such a situation is regarded as an ill-posed problem, and there was no choice but to throw away most of the information in wavelength direction to let $d < n$.
 It was more or less the same for other research fields before 2010.
 Many researchers have simply given up further analysis, or even did not find a need to deal with such problems before the advent of the Big Data era.
 For example, \citet{Hand1994} published a well-known compilation of statistical data, containing more than 500, but most of them satisfied the classical condition of the assumption $d < n$.
 However, in late 1990's, data with $d \gg n$ have suddenly started to appear along with the development of the information science.
 One of the epoch-making example of such kind of researches was \citet{Golub531}.
 They have used the gene expression monitoring by DNA microarrays applied to human acute leukemias as a test case.
 The dimension of the DNA microarray was $d=7129$ and the sample size $n = 72$.
 Statistics in 1990's could not guarantee the accuracy for the estimation in such a case, since it was on the basis of $d < n$.